Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

 \subsection{Evaluation of reliability and deployment performance}

 To assess the reliability and deployment efficiency of the proposed architecture, we systematically evaluate the router, knowledge-base, and command SLMs across base, quantized, fine-tuned, and distilled variants derived from Llama-3.2, Mistral-v0.3, and Phi-4 backbones, as illustrated in Fig.~\ref{fig:eval1}.
 For the router SLM evaluation, we use 642 samples from the knowledge-based and command datasets, together with 642 samples from the open-perfectblend dataset representing the Others category.
-As shown in Fig.~\ref{fig:eval1}(a), the routing accuracy for the Knowledge-based and Command categories is consistently high across all evaluated models.
-In contrast, the Others category exhibits relatively lower accuracy, as it covers a broad range of general-purpose interactions, including mathematical reasoning, casual conversation, code generation, and long-context instruction following, which inherently increases classification ambiguity.
+Fig.~\ref{fig:eval1}(a) shows high routing accuracy for the Knowledge-base and Command categories across all evaluated models.
+In contrast, the ``Others" category has relatively lower accuracy than knowledge-base and command categories, as it covers a broad range of general-purpose interactions, including mathematical reasoning, casual conversation, code generation, and long-context instruction following, which inherently increases classification ambiguity.
 The ``None'' label corresponds to cases where the model generated outputs outside the predefined routing tokens (A, B, C).
 These errors are primarily attributed to indirect prompt injection, where instructions embedded within the evaluation samples override the routing constraints.
 Among the evaluated models, Phi-4 demonstrates the strongest resistance to prompt overriding, achieving a routing accuracy of 99.5\%.